metablaster/WindowsFirewallRuleset/README.md

 such as `Stateful FTP` and `PPTP` or global `IPSec` settings, if you need specific setup please visit `Scripts\Complete-Firewall.ps1` and take a look at `Set-NetFirewallSetting`.\
 Note that `Scripts\Complete-Firewall.ps1` is automatically called by `Scripts\Deploy-Firewall.ps1`
-- Some scripts require network adapter to be connected to network, for example to determine IPv4 broadcast address.
+- Some scripts require you (network adapter) to be connected to network, for example to determine IPv4 broadcast address.
 (Otherwise errors may be generated without completing the task)

 [Table of Contents](#table-of-contents)